-On the Sunday before the Feast of Great and Holy Pascha (known as Easter in the West), the Orthodox Church celebrates one of its most joyous feasts of the year.
+On the Sunday before Great and Holy Pascha (known as Easter in the West), the Eastern Orthodox Church celebrates one of its most joyous feasts.
 Palm Sunday is the celebration of the Entrance of our Lord into Jerusalem following His raising Lazarus from the dead.
-Having anticipated His arrival, the people went out to meet the Lord and welcomed Him with displays of honor and shouts of praise.
-On this day, we receive and worship Christ in this same manner, acknowledging Him as our King and Lord.
+Having anticipated His arrival, the people go out to welcome the Lord with displays of honor and shouts of praise.
+On this day, we receive and worship Christ in this same manner, acknowledging Him as the promised Messiah, our King and Lord.

 Estimated reading time: 4 minutes

 We find the story of Palm Sunday in all four of the Gospels (Matthew 21:1-11; Mark 11:1-10; Luke 19:28-38; and John 12:12-18).
 Five days before the Passover, Jesus came from Bethany to Jerusalem.
 Having sent two of His disciples to bring Him a colt of a donkey, Jesus sat upon it and entered the city.
 People gathered in Jerusalem for the Passover were looking for Jesus.
 Both because of His great works and teaching, and because they’d heard of the miracle of the resurrection of Lazarus.
 When they heard Christ was entering the city, they went out to meet Him with palm branches.
 They laid their garments on the ground before Him and shouted, “Hosanna!
 Blessed is He that comes in the Name of the Lord, the King of Israel!”

 The significance of Christ’s Entrance into Jerusalem